jenita1/ChildcareApp/README.md

 Have used Tailwind CSS
 -To install this app on your device,you can go through the following steps:
 1. npm install after git clone of the repository
-2. Have used json server for the dummy database..For running json server (json-server --watch db.json)
+2. Have used json server for the database..For running json server (json-server --watch db.json)

 ## Development server